 Psychologists undergo extensive training to become registered in their field of work.
 They are required to complete a minimum of 6 years combined university education and training before they can be registered to work as a general or health psychologist.
 Most of our psychologists undergo further training completing a 2-3 year post-graduate qualification followed by a 2-year registrar program to be endorsed in the field of clinical psychology.
 Our psychologists are trained in diagnosis, psychometric assessment and treatment of a range of mental health disorders, including Learning and Developmental, Mood, Anxiety, Psychosis, Addiction and Personality Disorders.

-PsychMed offers a confidential service within a caring and safe environment.
-Our psychologists use a range of evidence-based therapies, including Cognitive Behavioural Therapy (CBT), Cognitive Processing Therapy (CPT), Dialectical Behavioural Therapy (BDT), Acceptance and Commitment Therapy (ACT), Schema Therapy, Interpersonal Therapy (IPT) and Mindfulness-based Therapies.
+PsychMed Adelaide offers a confidential service within a caring and safe environment.
+Our psychologists use a range of evidence-based therapies, including Cognitive Behavioural Therapy (CBT), Cognitive Processing Therapy (CPT), Dialectical Behavioural Therapy (DBT), Acceptance and Commitment Therapy (ACT), Schema Therapy, Interpersonal Therapy (IPT) and Mindfulness-based Therapies.

 PsychMed services are offered as individual and group consultations depending on the referral.
 Our range of services includes, but is not limited to: